List of Abbott Elementary characters: Ava Coleman

-Ava Eva Coleman is the school's chaotic, insensitive, grossly incompetent, careless, narcissistic & tone-deaf principal.
-She also harbors a casual sexual attraction to Gregory, which she does not hide well & in turn makes him uncomfortable.
-She is also an avid user of social media and often focuses on it rather than her responsibilities of being principal.
-Apart from being the school principal, she also runs a side business of selling stylish clothing online (initially through her website, but now through social media), hence keeps a cabinet filled with her wares in her office chamber.
+Ava Eva Coleman is the school's chaotic, insensitive, grossly incompetent, careless, narcissistic, and tone-deaf principal.
+She also harbors a casual sexual attraction to Gregory, which she does not hide well; this makes him uncomfortable.
+She is also an avid user of social media and often focuses on it rather than her responsibilities as principal.
+Apart from being the school principal, she also runs a side business selling clothing online (initially through her website, but now through social media), hence keeps a cabinet filled with her wares in her office chamber.